Boulangerie/starflow/README.md

  It follows the git commit conventions described in this document: [Git Commit Message Conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit).

 ### Authentication

 In order to use the Gitlab or JIRA APIs, the task needs your credentials.
-For that, you need to create a `credentials.js` file in the `tasks` folder of the task:
+For that, you need to add environment variables in your `~/.bash_profile` file:

 ```
-// in the tasks/ directory, next to 'ttdev.js' file, create a 'credentials.js' file with this content:
-module.exports = {
-  gitlab: {
-    token: 'GITLAB_PRIVATE_TOKEN'
-  },
-  jira: {
-    user: 'JIRA_USERNAME',
-    password: 'JIRA_PASSWORD'
-  }
-};
+// at the end of the file
+export GITLAB_PRIVATE_TOKEN="token"
+export JIRA_USERNAME="username"
+export JIRA_PASSWORD="password"
 ```
-Make sure to **add this file** to the `.gitignore` file of your project.

 ### Options

 #### Shared options

 The targets can share configuration, for that you just need to put it in the `options` property of the `ttdev` task:
 ```
       // somewhere in the Gruntfile